kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 `PreFilter` runs once per scheduling cycle.
 It inspects the pod's PVC volumes, resolves any snapshot data sources to their `VolumeSnapshotContent`, and caches the `AccessibleTopology` in the `CycleState`.
 This avoids repeating the lookup for every candidate node.

 `Filter` runs once per candidate node.
-It retrieves the cached snapshot topology from `CycleState` and checks whether the node's topology labels intersect with any of the snapshot's `AccessibleTopology` segments.
-If there is no intersection, the node is marked `Unschedulable`.
+It retrieves the cached snapshot topology from `CycleState` and checks whether the node's labels satisfy any of the snapshot's `AccessibleTopology` terms (the same label-expression matching used for `StorageClass.AllowedTopologies`).
+If no term matches, the node is marked `Unschedulable`.

 If a `VolumeSnapshotContent` has no `AccessibleTopology` set (e.g., the CSI driver does not support topology, or the feature gate was disabled when the snapshot was created), the plugin does not filter any nodes and the core scheduler behaves as usual.